top of page

 She waved over Danny, who probably waited for her to be done anyway.

-“All set?”
-He asked.
+“All set?” he asked.

 “Yeah, I have to go, but can you make sure these last few boxes and this cart get on the truck?”